LAFS.6.RI.3.9Archived Standard

 Obama: The Editorials:

-This lesson is part three of a three-part unit that describes the importance of teamwork to resolve life's issues and problems.
-The goal of this lesson is to compare and contrast two editorials that both describe President Barack Obama's State of the Union address.
+This lesson is to compare and contrast two editorials that both describe President Barack Obama's State of the Union address.
 Students will use close reading, questioning, cooperative learning, note-taking, graphic organizers and discussion in order to get ready for the summative assessment: a debate as a culminating performance task to address the issue of working together to achieve unity.

 Type: Lesson Plan